BITSS/NewDelhi2017/README.md

 [2] UC San Diego

-### Materials for the February 2017 Reproducibility Training , New Delhi India
+## Materials for the February 2017 Reproducibility Training , New Delhi India

-## Installation Instructions
+### Installation Instructions
 The workshop will introduce you to tools that can help you make your workflow more reproducible.
 You are required to install [the following software programs](http://www.bitss.org/2016/01/08/open-source-software-for-reproducible-social-science/)  before coming to the workshop for the hands-on exercises.
-(This takes a while, so please don't leave it to the last minute.
-It's OK if you run into difficulties; we'll be happy to help.
+(This takes a while, so please don't leave it to the last minute!
+It's OK if you run into difficulties; we'll be happy to help.)

 The numbered files/directories will take you through the workshop in order.